BGU-SE-Courses/2025-mbt-d/README.md

 Each of the testing methods is elaborated in its own directory.

-## Results
-Update all README.md files (except for d-e, see Section 1).
-Specifically, replace all $$*TODO*…$$ according to the instructions inside the $$.

 ## Detected Bugs
 We detected the following bugs:

 1. Bug 1:
-   1. General description: ...
-   2. Steps to reproduce: ...
+   1. When Admin changes the data availability of a product, customer can still purchase the product.
+   2. Steps to reproduce: Customer adds product to the cart, at that time admin changes the product availability to a future date, than customer proceed to check out.
-   3. Expected result: ...
+   3. Expected result: Customer gets a decline message and not able to proceed to check out
-   4. Actual result: ...
+   4. Actual result: Customer is able to purchase an unavailable product.
-   5. Link to the bug report: (you are encouraged to report the bug to the developers of the software)
-2. Bug 2: ...

-$$*TODO* if you did not detect the bug, you should delete this section$$